jeremy-miller/life-python/README.md

 To configure the Life game, update the settings in the *life/config.yml* file.

 ### Lint and Test
+*NOTE: This game has only been tested on Mac OS X El Capitan (10.11).*

 To lint (using pep8 and pylint) the Life package, execute the following command: ```docker run -it --rm jeremymiller/life-python pep8 life && pylint life```

 To run the Life tests, execute the following command: ```docker run -it --rm jeremymiller/life-python py.test --capture=sys```